sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 any-attribute = (
   label => text / int / [ 2* text ] / [ 2* int ]
 )

-lang = 15
+label = text / int
 ~~~

 The following describes each child item of this group.

 - lang (index 15): A textual language tag that
 conforms with IANA "Language Subtag Registry" {{RFC5646}}.
 The context of the specified language applies to all sibling and descendant textual values, unless a descendant object has defined a different language tag.
 Thus, a new context is established when a descendant object redefines a new language tag.
 All textual values within a given context MUST be considered expressed in the specified language.

 - any-attribute: This sub-group provides a means to include arbitrary information
-via label (key) item value pairs where both keys and values can be
-either a single integer or text string, or an array of integers or text strings.
+via label ("key") value pairs.
+Labels can be either a single integer or text string.
+Values can be either a single integer or text string, or an array of integers or text strings.

 {: #model-entity}
 ## The entity-entry Group